sourcegraph/learn/posts/how-to-troubleshoot-arrayindexoutofboundsexception.md

     public static void main(String[] args) {
         int numbers[] = new int[]{7, 6, 5, 4, 3, 2, 1};

+        System.out.print(
-        System.out.print("There are " + numbers.length + " numbers in the array.
-How many numbers should be printed ? ");
+            "There are " + numbers.length +
+            " numbers in the array.
+How many numbers should be printed ? " );
         Scanner scanner = new Scanner(System.in);

         int value = scanner.nextInt();
         if (value < 0) {
+            System.out.println(
-            System.out.println("Only positive values are allowed!");
+                "Only positive values are allowed!"
+                );
             System.exit(1);
         } else if (value > numbers.length) {
+            System.out.println(
-            System.out.println("The given value of " + value + " is too large!
-Value has to be less than or equal to " + numbers.length);
+                "The given value of " + value +
+                " is too large!
+Value has to be less than or equal to " + numbers.length
+                );
             System.exit(1);
         }

         for (int index = 0; index < value; index++) {
+            System.out.println(
-            System.out.println("Index " + index + " has value " + numbers[index]);
+                "Index " + index + " has value " +
+                numbers[index]
+                );
         }
+        System.out.println(
-        System.out.println("Printed " + value + " numbers out of " + numbers.length);
+            "Printed " + value +
+            " numbers out of " + numbers.length
+            );
     }
 }
 ```

 In the code above, before we print the amount of values the user opted to be printed, we perform some validation.

-We first check that the value adheres to the first index value restriction, which is "The index value should be greater than or equal to `0`".
+We first check that the value adheres to the first index value restriction, which is "The index value should be greater than or equal to 0".
 If the value doesn't adhere to this restriction, we print out a message telling the user that we only accept positive values.

 If the value is positive, we then check that the value isn't too large by comparing the value to the length of the `numbers[]` array, since the second restriction states that "The index value cannot be larger than the length of the array."
 Once again, if the value doesn't adhere to this restriction, we print out an informative message to the user.